 Having spelling and/or grammar mistakes is a complete turnoff.
 No one will trust you and inspiring trust on the net is of prime importance.

 Use relevant Sub-headings

 Don’t try to be clever – it won’t work!
 Sub-headings need to be descriptive and make sense.
-Do use them to break the text, it will help the user to see what it is about and which bit might be of interest to them and jump straight to it.
-Be logical though.
+Use them to break the text; it will help the user see what it is about and which bit might be of interest to them and jump straight to it.
+Be logical, though.